jsmithnh09/file-hash/README.md

 For cleanup, I've added `atexit` methods in the event the hashing is interrupted to prevent open file handlers on abnormal termination.

-Additionally, there's a `uuidgen` executable that can be used for generating version 4 [Universal Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+Additionally, there's a `uuidgen` executable that can be used for generating versions 3, 4, and 5 [Universal Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 Visual Studio works with CMake, Linux and Apple still need to be tested.

 ## Testing